oliver-leung/night-bite/README.md

 - Dash: While walking, `V`
 - Grab/throw: While walking, `C`

-## Selecting Level
-Navigate the levels using `left` and `right` arrow keys.
-Press `.` to select a level.
-There is currently no way to return to level select from a level.

 ## Goal
 - Run to the food item and bring it back to your home stall to get a point
 - Dash into your opponent to push them into holes, knocking them out